NicholiNoah/NicholiNoah/content/_index.md

 From video camera to spatial media, Nicholi Noah is embedding accessible visions of abstract future into fine art and education.
-Wrapping the virtual Metaverse in real-world textures as immersive displays of empathy, compassion, and humanity in electronics.
+Wrapping the virtual Metaverse in real-world texture as immersive displays of empathy, compassion, and humanity in electronics.
 Influenced by international travel and a love for world culture, Nicholi embraces challenge as a creative tool.
-Sparking new conversations while empowering young artists to push the limits of their own understanding and self-awareness through an open philosophy of personal growth in storytelling.
+Encouraging new conversations empowering young artists to push the limits of their own understanding and self-awareness through an open philosophy of personal growth in storytelling.

 <div class="row">
   <div class="col-md-12">